-- -Enter our lot from Compton Road and travel 5 mph along a shared lane with buses and daycare vans. - -Cars will use the 'car only' lane to travel the left side parking spots while bus and daycare will use the 'bus only' lane to travel the right grass side parking spots. - -Traffic will hug the yellow line and stay as close to the vehicle in front of them. - -Wait for a staff member to direct cars into lanes and buses/daycare vans to curb side lane. - -Once in the lane, pull your vehicle as close to the vehicle in front of you (do not block crosswalk). - -Once staff members signal it is safe to release, car rider adults are responsible for quickly getting students out of the car, backpack on children and to walk them to the curb/sidewalk.
-This is where parents/caregivers will say their quick goodbyes to one another. - -Staff members on the sidewalk are responsible for directing students to walk the yellow line to the correct door entrance using their identification tag color to support which entrance door is needed. - -Teachers and additional staff members are located right inside the doors to welcome them to school and will use their identification tag number to ensure they get to the correct teacher that is waiting for them. - -Once all vehicles in bus lane and car lanes are unloaded, cones will be removed and lanes will be released to exit the parking lot.
-Do not cross over lanes to exit as we will do this in an orderly and safe manner. - -Vehicles waiting to load lanes will be signaled by the staff member and will direct cars into lanes and buses/daycare vans to curb lane.
-We will repeat this process until all students have been dropped off. - -If you are late dropping off your child, please park your car in a designated parking spot and buzz the front doors.
+-Enter our lot from Banning Road and travel 5 mph along a shared lane with buses and daycare vans.

+-Cars will use the 'car only' lane to travel the left side parking spots while bus and daycare will use the 'bus only' lane to travel the right grass side parking spots.

+-Traffic will hug the yellow line and stay as close to the vehicle in front of them.

+-Wait for a staff member to direct cars into lanes and buses/daycare vans to curb side lane.

+-Once in the lane, pull your vehicle as close to the vehicle in front of you (do not block crosswalk).

+-Once staff members signal it is safe to release, car rider adults are responsible for quickly getting students out of the car, backpack on children and to walk them to the associated door for their classroom.
+This is where parents/caregivers will say their quick goodbyes to one another.

+-Staff members are located right inside the doors to welcome them to school and will use their identification tag number to ensure they get to the correct teacher that is waiting for them.

+-Once all vehicles in bus lane and car lanes are unloaded, cones will be removed and lanes will be released to exit the parking lot.
+Do not cross over lanes to exit as we will do this in an orderly and safe manner.

+-Vehicles waiting to load lanes will be signaled by the staff member and will direct cars into lanes and buses/daycare vans to curb lane.
+We will repeat this process until all students have been dropped off.

+-If you are late dropping off your child, please park your car in a designated parking spot and buzz the front doors.
 You will be asked to sign your child and the reason he/she is late.
 If you have an appointment, be sure to bring in their school excusal form for our front office staff.
 Thank you!